Jessica Grady: Extraordinary eco-embellishment

 I studied art and design at Norwich University of the Arts.
 After looking through my sketchbook, one of my teachers encouraged me to look at textiles as a degree option.
 Every page of my sketchbook had influences of texture, and I would try any new textile practice I could get my hands on.

-So, I completed a textile design degree, for which I learned the main textile disciplines: weave, knit, print and stitch.
-My course had a flexible approach that allowed me to dabble with practices that interested me rather than having to cement myself to one single discipline.
+So I completed a textile design degree, learning to weave, knit, print and stitch.
+My course had a flexible approach that allowed me to dabble with practices that interested me, rather than having to cement myself to one single discipline.

-After graduation, I worked for several London companies as a freelance embroidery and print designer, specifically in the fashion industry.
+After graduation, I worked for several London companies as a freelance embroidery and print designer in the fashion industry.
 But I still created my own work and was always applying for exhibitions and shows alongside my commercial practice.

 I am a big believer that you must keep plugging away and shout about your practice, including using social media or writing to magazines and shows.